by Tammy Taylor

 So far I’ve cooked Boneless Pork chops, Baked Potatoes, Homemade Marinara Sauce using fresh garden tomatoes, BBQ Pork for sandwiches & even baked our own Fresh Bread!
 I look forward to expanding my solar cooking experience this year.

-And finally, grilling is always a good option for keeping cooking heat out of the house.
-Go ahead and combine the grilling with the cook-once-eat-twice cooking and fill that grill surface up with different kinds of foods.
+And of course grilling outside is always a good option for keeping cooking heat out of the house.
+Go ahead and combine the grilling with the cook-once-eat-twice cooking.
+Fill that grill surface up with different kinds of foods.
 After supper just section off meal-sized servings, label and freeze.
+I often have RancherMan grill up boneless pork chops for the freezer along with the chicken and veggies for tonight’s supper.

-Hopefully I’ve gotten your gears turning, these are easy ideas to incorporate in almost any household.
-Let’s learn from each other – what are some of your favorite ways to keep cooking heat out of the house in the heat of summer?
+Hopefully I’ve gotten your mental gears turning.
+These are all easy ideas to incorporate in almost any household.
+Let’s learn from each other.
+What are some of your favorite ways to keep cooking heat out of the house in the heat of summer?

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.
 If you’d like to receive an email each time a new blog post goes live it’s EASY to Subscribe to our blog!